 When the conversion is complete, the program will write a log file in the same directory as the scoresheeet.
+The log file name is the same as the output file name, but with a ".log" file extension.
 The log file contains information similar to what is shown below:

 ======================================== Converted on Wed Feb 10 14:27:13 2021 Windows 10 [Version 10.0.19042] Microsoft Visual C++ Redistributable version 14.28.29334 LibXL version: 22.214.171.124 ======================================== INFO: DX4WIN ver.
 126.96.36.1999 ======================================== DXCC: Replaced KN4QAV with K7ER because it is confirmed WAZ: Replaced N0LMS with K9UFA because it is confirmed WAZ: Replaced KN4QAV with W2AH because it is confirmed DXCC: Replaced CO7MTL with CO8NMN because it is confirmed WAZ: Replaced CO7MTL with CO8NMN because it is confirmed DXCC: Replaced KL7SB with AL1G because it is confirmed WAZ: Replaced KL7SB with AL1G because it is confirmed DXCC: Replaced KH6ZM with WH7T because it is confirmed WAZ: Replaced KH6ZM with WH7T because it is confirmed WAZ: Replaced PZ5RA with HK4GSO because it is confirmed DXCC: Replaced G3ORY with G3VMW because it is confirmed ======================================== 912 QSO(s) were read from the ADIF file.
 28 entities are confirmed.
 19 zones are confirmed. ======================================== 0 QSO(s) had no DXCC prefix.
 0 QSO(s) had no DXCC prefix.
 0 QSO(s) had no CQ zone.
 0 QSO(s) had a bad DXCC prefix.
 0 QSO(s) had a bad CQ zone.
 0 QSO(s) had no Callsign.
 0 QSO(s) had no Date.
 0 QSO(s) had no Time.
 0 QSO(s) used TIME_OFF instead of TIME_ON.
 0 QSO(s) were Maritime Mobile.
 0 QSO(s) were marked as Invalid.
 0 QSO(s) had no Band or Frequency.
 0 QSO(s) had mismatched Band and Frequency.
 0 QSO(s) had a bad Band.
 0 QSO(s) had a bad Frequency.
 0 QSO(s) had a bad Mode.
 0 QSO(s) were for the wrong Year.
 0 QSO(s) were not for the selected Band.
 0 QSO(s) were not for the selected Mode. ========================================

 The INFO line above shows the name and version of the software that produced the ADIF file used as input.
 After that are some informational messages as the program processed the ADIF log.
+These messages include the reason that any logbook QSOs were rejected.
 If the Confirmed box is checked, the program will report the total number of confirmed entities and zones in your submission.
 Finally is a summary of all the different informational messages that were reported.

 From the Official CQ Countries and Zones list: "This list of separate countries (entities) for the CQ World Wide DX Contest and the CQ DX Marathon is based on a combination of the ARRL DXCC list, additional entities on the WAE (Worked All Europe) list and the Italian islands of Lampedusa (IG9) & Pantelleria (IH9), in CQ Zone 33 off the coast of North Africa.
 This provides a total of 346 entities, based on 340 DXCC entities, five additional WAE entities (GM/Shetland, IT/Sicily, TA1/European Turkey, 4U1VIC, JW/Bear Is.) and African Italy. "